apache/trafficserver/doc/developer-guide/api/functions/TSStat.en.rst

 The values in statistics are manipulated by :func:`TSStatIntSet` to set the statistic directly, :func:`TSStatIntIncrement` to increase it by :arg:`value`, and :func:`TSStatIntDecrement` to decrease it by :arg:`value`.

+A group of records can be examined via :func:`TSRecordDump`.
+A set of records is specified and the iterated over.
+For each record in the set the callbac :arg:`callback` is invoked.

+The records are specified by the :c:type:`TSRecordType`.
+This this is :c:macro:`TS_RECORDTYPE_NULL` then all records are examined.
+The callback is passed

+   :arg:`type`
+      The record type.

+   :arg:`edata`
+      Callback context.
+This is the :arg:`edata` value passed to :c:func:`TSRecordDump`.

+   :arg:`registered`
+      A flag indicating if the value has been registered.

+   :arg:`name`
+      The name of the record.
+This is nul terminated.

+   :arg:`type`
+      The storage type of the data in the record.

+   :arg:`datum`
+      The record data.

 Return Values
 =============